ovska/FlameCsv/docs/docs/examples.md

     }
 }
 ```
 ---

 Only one field may be read at a time, as unescaping the fields uses a shared buffer.
 You should process fields one by one before reading the next one.
+In actuality, if the field
+isn't unescaped, multiple fields can be read at once, but this is an implementation detail and not guaranteed.

 ## Writing